DON’T FEEL LIKE YOU’RE UNIMPORTANT

 It’s very easy for kids to get wrapped up in new friends.
 As a parent, you might feel unimportant and excluded, which can be a bit painful.
 But don’t forget that, as a parent, you are just as important to your child as you always were, and in a way that friends never can be.

 Your teenager’s new friends might not be the sort of friends you would have liked them to choose.
 But try to keep an open mind.
 Ask questions about the new friends and try to listen without judging.
 Encourage your teenager to invite their friends home, so that you have the chance to meet them.

 If I had a friend who drank a lot, I’d tell my parents.
 But I don’t think they’d do anything.

-Emanuel, aged 16, Umeå
+Simon, aged 16, Umeå

-And if your teenager is going to be sleeping over at a friend’s house, it’s always a good idea to check with the friend’s parents that it’s OK.
-Your teenager might complain a bit, but you can be sure that in their heart of hearts, they appreciate you keeping an eye out for them.
+And if your teenager is sleeping over at a friend’s house, it’s always a good idea to check with the friend’s parents that it’s OK.
+Your teenager might complain a bit, but you can be pretty sure that, in their heart of hearts, they appreciate you keeping an eye out for them.

 IF A FRIENDSHIP IS DESTRUCTIVE

 If you realise that a friendship is actively harmful and destructive, you need to act.
 Try to help your child by providing arguments they can use to end the relationship and to resist being drawn into something, such as alcohol or other drugs.

 It’s also important to pay attention if one of your child’s friends seems to be vulnerable in some way.
 Find out more in the ”When other people’s kids are in trouble” section.